-In his homily for 21st Sunday in Ordinary Time, Year C, Father Hanly enjoins us to focus and to open our hearts and see the call of Jesus and walk in the way he asks us to walk.
+In his homily for 21st Sunday in Ordinary Time, Year C, Father Hanly shows us why we need to focus — focus our hearts and focus on what we want to do with our lives.

 This is sort of a catch sentence of his.
 He is saying this is what Jesus does, not just yesterday or today, tomorrow, but all the time: Jesus passes through towns and villages teaching.
 He is the teacher as he went and making his way to Jerusalem where he is going to suffer and die and be rejected and on the third day rise again.